shamanic50/ReP_AL-3D-Lawn-Mower/Test Sketches/Test_Sonar_Arrays/readme.txt

     The sonar signal is not being read by the software.
       Check wiring  (refernec diagram on the website) Check 5V is present at that sonar
-      Check that Trig and Echo pins are not mixed up.
+      Check continuity on all the wires from the MEGA pin to the pin on the Sonar module Check there is not wiggle contact (pin is not sitting correctly in the plug) Check that Trig and Echo pins are not mixed up.
+      Check...check...check....